csae1152/SamzaHivePigNeo4J/README.md

 Spark uses inherent topological processing graph.

-Combining Samza with Kafka for aggregating the retina images.
+Combining Samza with Kafka for aggregating the retina images and collecting meta information.